-Adams also ties the instincts behind men’s terribly abusive behavior to the same instincts responsible for their greatness: “The very same principle that influences a bully, to break the Windows of a whore that has jilted him, naturally Stirrs up a great Prince to raise mighty Armies, and dream of nothing but seiges, battles and Victories.”
+Adams also ties the instincts behind men’s terribly abusive behavior to the same instincts responsible for their greatness: “The very same principle that influences a bully to break the windows of a whore that has jilted him naturally stirs up a great Prince to raise mighty armies, and dream of nothing but seiges, battles and victories.”
 What principle is that – unchecked aggression?
 Entitlement?
 It’s depressing to think the violence associated with men’s inability to handle rejection has been well-known for so long.

 “From John Adams to Benjamin Rush, 11 November 1806,” Founders Online, National Archives.